What Is a RACI Chart? How to Use RACI to Assign Project Roles

 - Every team member has a role on each task.
 (It’s not uncommon for some folks to be Informed on most tasks.)

-How to create an Excel RACI matrix with template
+How to create a RACI matrix in Excel

 Lots of people use Excel to make a RACI chart for their projects.
 To build a RACI matrix in Excel, simply follow these 5 steps, using the examples below as your guide.